 Disclaimer: I am not a vet, so please, if in doubt, take your dog to be checked by a vet without delay.

-- Your dogs’ coat – too many dogs come in to my boarding kennels with neglected coats.
+- Your dogs’ coat – too many dogs come into my boarding kennels with neglected coats.
 All you need to do is keep them bathed, combed and infestation free.
-If you can’t for what ever reason, then take them to a recommended groomer or your vet, most vets have in-house groomers as well.
+If you can’t for whatever reason, then take them to a recommended groomer or your vet, most vets have in-house groomers as well.
+Use grooming time to check your dogs’ skin condition and for any lumps that may be there.

 - Inspect weekly or every few days